thenoizee/allaboutme/README.md

 <br />My website automatically updates every 60 seconds with the latest entry submitted/copied from this sheet
 <br />This spreadsheet is linked to my website written in HTML and hosted on GitHub pages

+# how to update the code
+<br />Update the script.js file only.